AndyObtiva/glimmer/README.markdown

 You may learn more about Glimmer's syntax by reading the Eclipse Zone Tutorial mentioned in resources and opening up the samples under the `samples` folder.

-### Observer/Observable
+### Observer

-Glimmer comes with the two classes `Observer`/`Observable`, which are used internally for data-binding, but can also be used externally for custom use of the Observer Pattern.
+Glimmer comes with `Observer` module, which is used internally for data-binding, but can also be used externally for custom use of the Observer Pattern.

 In summary, the class that needs to observe an object, must include Observer and implement `#update(changed_value)` method.
 The class to be observed doesn't need to do anything.
 It will automatically be enhanced by Glimmer for observation.